 - How does swimming compare to other low-impact exercises for back pain relief?

-- The Bottom Line: Making Swimming Work for Your Back
+- The Bottom Line on Swimming for Back Pain

 - Water reduces body weight by up to 90%, eliminating spinal compression while allowing safe movement and strengthening